Paul Garner (doctor)

 Paul Garner is a British epidemiologist and public health professional, known for his work in systematic reviews and evidence-informed policy.
-He is currently an Emeritus Professor, Evidence Synthesis in Global Health, at the Liverpool School of Tropical Medicine.
-Previously he was a member of the WHO malaria treatment guidelines group from 2004-18.
+He is currently an emeritus Professor, Evidence Synthesis in Global Health, at the Liverpool School of Tropical Medicine.
+Previously he was a member of the WHO malaria treatment guidelines group from 2004 to 2018.

 Early life and education

 Paul Garner attended Spalding Grammar School in Lincolnshire, England, and he went on to study medicine at University College London and University College Hospital Medical School.
 He qualified as a medical doctor with a MB BS in 1979.
 He gained an MD from the University of London in 1990.

 Career

 Garner worked in Papua New Guinea, and from 1982 to 1984 he ran the Aitape Health Center in West Sepik Province, a 100-bed hospital with a catchment area of 200,000 people.
 From 1984 to 1988 he worked as a researcher at the Papua New Guinea Institute of Medical Research branch in Madang.

 Between 2004 and 2022, he was a full time Professor of Evidence Synthesis at the Liverpool School of Tropical Medicine (LSTM) and the Director of the Center for Evidence Synthesis in Global Health.
 He is now an emeritus professor at LSTM.
 He has also been an honorary research fellow at St. George's University School of Medicine, Grenada since 1997, and honorary Professor at the University of Stellenbosch since 2013.
 He has also directed a series of UK Government research and development programmes in evidence synthesis related to problems of the tropics and low- and middle-income countries, the most recent being READ-It from 2018 to 2024.
 He is a Fellow of the Faculty of Public Health.